lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-First we need to modify the push constant used in the vertex shader to hold just the model matrix and then create
+First we need to modify the push constant used in the vertex shader to hold just the model matrix and then create a new push constant to be
-a new push constant to be used in the fragment shader that will contain material infromation.
-Then we define some constants
+used in the fragment shader that will contain material infromation.
+Then we define some constants that will hold the identifiers associated
-that will hold the identifiers associated to the descriptor sets we are going to use:
+to the descriptor sets we are going to use:
 - `DESC_ID_MAT`: for the materials.
 - `DESC_ID_CAMERA`: for camera the projection matrix.
 - `DESC_ID_TEXTS`: for the array of textures.

-In the `create` function we create a new texture sampler, and the descriptor set layouts to support the descriptors
+In the `create` function we create a new texture sampler, and the descriptor set layouts to support the descriptors declared in our shaders.
-declared in our shaders.
-The descriptor set associated to the projection matrix will have the `vulkan.DescriptorType.uniform_buffer`
+The descriptor set associated to the projection matrix will have the `vulkan.DescriptorType.uniform_buffer` layout
-layout (`VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER`) as it will be a uniform and the stage will have the `vertex_bit` activated
+(`VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER`) as it will be a uniform and the stage will have the `vertex_bit` activated
 (`VK_SHADER_STAGE_VERTEX_BIT`) since it will be used in the vertex shader.
-The descriptor set layout for the storage buffer
+The descriptor set layout for the storage buffer that will hold
-that will hold the materials will have the `vulkan.DescriptorType.storage_buffer` type (`VK_DESCRIPTOR_TYPE_STORAGE_BUFFER`)
+the materials will have the `vulkan.DescriptorType.storage_buffer` type (`VK_DESCRIPTOR_TYPE_STORAGE_BUFFER`) and the `fragment_bit` flag
-and the `fragment_bit` flag since it will be used in the fragment stage.
-The descriptor set layout used for the texture sampler
+since it will be used in the fragment stage.
+The descriptor set layout used for the texture sampler will have the type
-will have the type `combined_image_sampler` (`VK_DESCRIPTOR_TYPE_COMBINED_IMAGE_SAMPLER`) and will also be used in the fragment
+`combined_image_sampler` (`VK_DESCRIPTOR_TYPE_COMBINED_IMAGE_SAMPLER`) and will also be used in the fragment stage.
-stage.

 We will create a buffer to hold the projection matrix.
-Since we will be using buffers that can be accessed both by tha
+Since we will be using buffers that can be accessed both by the GPU and the CPU,
-GPU and the CPU, which will have a descriptor set associated to it, we will create an utility function named `createHostVisibleBuff`,
+which will have a descriptor set associated to it, we will create an utility function named `createHostVisibleBuff`, It will be defined in a
-It will be defined in a new file: `src/eng/vk/VkUtils.zig` (Remember to include it in the `mod.zig` file:
+new file: `src/eng/vk/VkUtils.zig` (Remember to include it in the `mod.zig` file: `pub const util = @import("vkUtils.zig");`).
+It is defined
-`pub const util = @import("vkUtils.zig");`).
-It is defined like this:
+ like this:

 ```zig
 const std = @import("std");